spyder-ide/spyder/REVIEW.md

 # Reviewer Guidelines

 Reviewing pull requests (PRs) can take many forms and be reflected across many styles.
-To help make PR review more clear for contributors, the following guidelines are designed to scope review and specify what areas of feedback block PRs from merging.
+To help make the process more clear for contributors, the following guidelines are designed to scope review and specify what areas of feedback block PRs from merging.

 These guidelines are new; feedback on them is appreciated and can be given via [issue to the main spyder repo](https://github.com/spyder-ide/spyder/issues).